Insurance Coverage/Bad Faith

 Million Dollar Advocates Forum

-Selected Texas Super Lawyer by Texas Monthly Magazine, 2017
+Selected Texas Super Lawyer by Texas Monthly Magazine, 2017 and 2018

 U.S. Court of Appeals for the Fifth Circuit